derekevans/k8s_example/README.md

 make flask/ping N_THREADS=8
 ```

-This command sends a GET HTTP request to the Flask app `/hello` endpoint.
+This command sends multiple GET HTTP request in parallel to the Flask app `/hello` endpoint.
 This endpoint returns a string indicating the IP of the node that is responding to the request.

 ```console
 Greetings from 10.244.2.3!